Skip to main content

 As another example, in 2000 Ralph Nader ran as a Green Party candidate for president against Democrat Al Gore and Republican George W. Bush.
 Bush and Gore each won about 48% of the national popular vote, while Nader won about 3%.
 According to some analysts, if Nader had dropped out, his voters would have given Gore the victory.

-The Democratic Party, in particular, is concerned about No Labels and the Green Party “spoiling” the election for Joe Biden in 2024.
-In fact, some Democrats argue that No Labels is secretly working to reelect Donald Trump.
-No Labels vigorously denies this and says they will only move forward with a “Unity Ticket” if they see a path to win the presidential election outright.
+The Democratic Party, in particular, voiced concern about No Labels and the Green Party “spoiling” the election for Joe Biden in 2024.
+In fact, some Democrats argued that No Labels was secretly working to reelect Donald Trump.
+No Labels vigorously denied this.

 Chase Oliver